 What to do: If your products have a natural replenishment cycle, test a subscription offer on your top-selling SKU.
 Offer genuine flexibility (pause, skip, swap) because rigidity is the #1 driver of cancellation.
 Then invest in retention technology (AI-powered cancel flows, winback automation) to protect recurring revenue.

-9. Privacy-first mobile strategies are a competitive moat, not a compliance checkbox
+17. Privacy-first mobile strategies are a competitive moat

-ASOS uses previous purchase data within their app to recommend products while providing transparent disclaimers about how data powers their rankings, balancing personalization with trust.
-Jones Road Beauty's quiz-based approach captures rich zero-party data (skin concerns, preferences, goals) that customers volunteer in exchange for better recommendations.
-And Shopify's Hydrogen framework added Storefront MCP support in its Winter 2026 update, enabling brands to build AI agents directly into storefronts while maintaining first-party data ownership.
+ASOS uses in-app purchase history to power recommendations while staying transparent about how data shapes rankings.
+Jones Road's quiz captures zero-party data customers volunteer gladly in exchange for better matches.
+And Shopify's Hydrogen framework added Storefront MCP support in its Winter 2026 update, letting brands build AI agents directly on storefronts while keeping first-party data ownership.

 The brands that own their data will be able to personalize at scale.
 Those that don't, as one analyst put it, will find their capabilities "severely constrained regardless of which AI tools they deploy."